genevol-usp/HLApers/README.md

 Notes:

-- The hlaseqlib R package is under development.
-It can be installed with the command devtools::install\_github("vitoraguiar/hlaseqlib") inside R. As an alternative, if the user want to get the latest updates, we advise the user to clone the repository and, instead of loading the package with the standard "library()" function in R, use "devtools::load\_all(path\_to\_directory)".
+- The hlaseqlib R package is under active development.
+It can be installed with the command devtools::install\_github("vitoraguiar/hlaseqlib") inside R. As an alternative, in order to get the latest updates, we advise the user to clone the repository and, instead of loading the package with the standard "library()" function in R, use "devtools::load\_all(path\_to\_directory)".

 - Users can choose between the faster kallisto and the STAR-Salmon pipeline.